Chantelle Brown-Young and positive self image: teaching girls about individual beauty

-By speaking up about vitiligo, a condition that affects the pigment of the skin, former America’s Next Top Model (ANTM) contestant Chantelle Brown-Young is confidently expressing her individuality.
+By speaking up about vitiligo, a condition that affects the pigment of the skin, ex-America’s Next Top Model (ANTM) contestant Chantelle Brown-Young is confidently expressing her individuality.
 Use her experience to start talking to your child about celebrating different types of beauty and developing their own positive body image.

 Chantelle Brown-Young: challenging the representation of women in the media

-With the proliferation of manipulated images in the media today, it’s easy to see how girls can become obsessed with attaining “the perfect body.”
+With the proliferation of manipulated images in the media today, it’s easy to see how girls can become obsessed with attaining ‘the perfect body’.
 Chantelle Brown-Young (also known as Winnie Harlow) understands the importance of being comfortable with how you look.
-She has vitiligo, a skin pigment condition that gives her white patches across her body, which she was teased about at school.
-After competing for a modeling contract with Next Model Management, the 22-year-old is speaking up about the need for women to accept their bodies no matter how they look.
+She has vitiligo, a skin pigment condition that gives her white patches across her body that she was teased about at school.
+After competing for a modelling contract with Next Model Management, the 22-year-old is speaking up about the need for women to accept their bodies no matter how they look.

 Chantelle, ANTM, and the importance of positive body image

-Since being scouted for season 21 of ANTM by the show’s host Tyra Banks after she stumbled upon her Instagram account, Chantelle has been using her success to promote the message that individual beauty is all about embracing your uniqueness.
+Since being scouted for the 21st cycle of ANTM by the show’s host Tyra Banks after she stumbled upon her Instagram account, Chantelle has been using her success to promote the message that individual beauty is all about embracing your uniqueness.

 Parent power: how to promote positive body image in girls

-It’s rare to see models that reflect the diversity humankind has to offer.
+It's rare to see models that reflect the diversity humankind has to offer.
 Instead, society promotes a narrow range of women as the embodiment of beauty.
-Constant reinforcement of this beauty “ideal” can directly impact girls’ body confidence.
-Studies show that 80% of girls report lower self-esteem after just 60 minutes of reading a women’s magazine.
+Constant reinforcement of this beauty ‘ideal’ can directly impact girls’ body confidence.
+Studies show that 80% of girls report lower self-esteem after just 60 minutes of reading a woman’s magazine.

-It’s imperative that we champion all types of beauty—especially those that are different to the so-called “ideal.”
+It’s imperative we champion all types of beauty – especially those that are different to the so-called ‘ideal’.
 Chantelle’s success is not just a breakthrough for her, but for representation and perceptions of beauty as a whole.

-Show her that beauty isn’t about fitting into a mold
+Show her beauty isn’t about fitting into a mould

 Every girl has the right to feel beautiful and confident.
 Make sure your daughter knows that being beautiful isn’t about possessing pre-approved traits or features.